SAFE SEAS is a network led by Cardiff University and the University of Bristol and is a collaboration with a range of partners.

 UN Office on Drugs and Crime (UNODC)

-The Maritime Crime Program of UNODC is the major capacity building provider in the field of law enforcement and criminal justice.
+The Global Maritime Crime Program of UNODC is the major capacity building provider in the field of law enforcement and criminal justice.